-A.MIR AND COMPANY LIMITED: Terms and Conditions for the supply of goods.
+A.MIR AND CO LTD: Terms and Conditions for the supply of goods.

 1. INTERPRETATION 1.1 Definitions.
 In these Conditions, the following definitions apply: Business Day: a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.
 Conditions: the terms and conditions set out in this document as amended from time to time in accordance with clause 10.6.
 Contract: the contract between the Supplier and the Customer for the sale and purchase of the Goods in accordance with these Conditions.
 Customer: the person or firm who purchases the Goods from the Supplier.
 Force Majeure Event: has the meaning given in clause 9.
 Goods: the goods (or any part of them) set out in the Order.
 Order: the Customer's order for the Goods, as set out in the Customer's purchase order form or the Customer's written acceptance of the Supplier's quotation, as the case may be.
 Minimum Order Value: the Minimum Order Value (Net of VAT for Mainland UK Orders only) is £1,000 for Garden Furniture and £500 for Housewares.
 Specification: any specification for the Goods, including any related plans and drawings, that is supplied to the Supplier by the Customer, or produced by the Supplier and agreed in writing by the Customer.
 Supplier: A.Mir & Company Limited (registered in England and Wales with company number 02470744).